 - Units are at work in Defence Departments in Canada, Germany, France and the USA, at US DOE sites, major fuel fabricator/reprocessors in Europe and Japan and standards labs (NIST, JAERI, CEA) around the world.

-In addition to providing an in-house calibration of the ROSPEC using reference standards that are tracable to the SI through the National Research Council of Canada (NRC) or the National Institute of Standards and Technology (NIST), BTI can offer a calibration of the ROSPEC at NIST.
+In addition to providing an in-house calibration of the ROSPEC using reference standards that are traceable to the SI through the National Research Council of Canada (NRC) or the National Institute of Standards and Technology (NIST), BTI can offer a calibration of the ROSPEC at NIST.

 The NIST calibration involves the use of bare and D2O moderated Cf neutron fields (fast neutron).
 A short report indicating that the ROSPEC measured the dose within a certain percentage and a comparison of spectra is provided.